microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 In this module you will learn about the Intelligent Query processing capabilities in SQL Server 2019.

-Intelligent Query processing is a suite of features built into the query processor for SQL Server 2019 allowing developers and data professionals to accelerate database performance automatically **without any application changes**.
+Intelligent Query processing is a suite of features built into the query processor for SQL Server 2019 allowing developers and data professionals to accelerate database performance automatically **without application changes**.
 T-SQL queries simply need to be run with a database compatibility level of 150 to take advantage of these enhancements.

-You can read more about database compatibility at https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-2017#compatibility-levels-and-sql-server-upgrades.
+You can read more about database compatibility at https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level#compatibility-levels-and-sql-server-upgrades.
 The following is a diagram showing the features of Intelligent Query Processing including capabilities from SQL Server 2017 and SQL Server 2019:

 ![iqp diagram](./graphics/IQP_diagram.png)